andrewchungxam/2019BotAIHack/README.md

 We're going to add two more dialogs - an OAuth dialog and then a third-party service call dialog.
 In our sample, we'll call Salesforce - you can modify this to what you'd like.

 A couple things need to change first.
-If you've been following along, the sample as it was build assuming only one intent and only one dialog.
+If you've been following along, the CoreBot sample was built assuming only one intent and only one dialog.

 Everything is triggered from the MainDialog.
 If the "Book_flight" intent is detected, then the BookingDialog is triggered.

 At the end of MainDialog look for the following: